guwek/HuGS/README.md

 > Klau, G. W., Lesh, N., Marks, J., and Mitzenmacher, M. 2002.
 Human-guided tabu search.
 In Proceedings of the 18th National Conference on Artificial Intelligence (AAAI'02].
 AAAI Press.
 41–47.

+## Installation/Compilation

+There should be a Makefile, but there isn't.
+Whoever reads this, please add one.
+Otherwise compile the code using

+    javac hugs/*java
+    javac hugs/apps/crossing/*java
+    javac hugs/apps/delivery/*java
+    javac hugs/apps/jobshop/*java
+    javac hugs/apps/protein/*java
+    javac hugs/apps/stpc/*java

 ## Usage

 To run the programs, try